determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/wsl.rst

        -e POSTGRES_PASSWORD=<DB password> \
        postgres:10

 .. _docker_desktop_get_wsl_ip:

 Obtain the WSL IP address
 =========================

-In order for Determined to reach the PostgreSQL container, you will need to determine the IP address.
+To allow Determined to reach the PostgreSQL container, you will need to determine the IP address.

 Run the following command to determine the IP address of the WSL distribution and store it as an environment variable:

 .. code::